mbuotidem/mbuotidem.github.io/_snippets/clientvpn.md

 ```
 ### Add an authorization rule for the VPC

-Even after associating a subnet, clients can’t access anything yet — you need to explicitly allow it with an
+Even after associating a subnet, clients can’t access anything yet.
+You need to explicitly allow it with an
 authorization rule.

 ```